 *This offer is not available for residents of Quebec.
 For Quebec residents, please click here.

 With no annual fee, an incredible balance transfer rate, and a low purchase interest rate of 12.99%, the MBNA True Line® Mastercard® is a solid choice for those looking for a place to park and pay off their balance quickly.
-It’s especially enticing with the 0% promotional annual interest rate for 10 months on balance transfers completed within 90 days of account opening, with a fee of 3% of the amount transferred (minimum fee of $7.50).
-After that, the interest rate (APR) on transferred balances will be 12.99%.
+It’s especially enticing with the 0% promotional annual interest rate for 12 months on balance transfers completed within 90 days of account opening, with a fee of 3% of the amount transferred (minimum fee of $7.50).
+After that, the interest rate on transferred balances will be 12.99%.
 But this amazing offer ends on February 29, 2020, so don't wait to sign up!

 Scotiabank Value® Visa* Card

 One of the few cards on this list that carries an annual fee, the Scotiabank Value® Visa* Card is enticing because it offers an extremely low 0.99% introductory rate for 6 months on balance transfers.
 After that, it reverts to the regular rate at 12.99% and a measly annual fee of $29– both low by industry standards.
 However, if you miss your mark and fail to pay off all of your transferred debt, it will accumulate interest at a much more attractive rate than with many other cards.